-For those of you who didn’t know, Hiawatha is a web server built with the focus on security.
+For those of you who didn’t know, Hiawatha is a web server built with a focus on security.
 It has built-in rules that can prevent cross-site scripting and forgery, SQL injections, and resource expenditure.
 Although its focus is on security, it also excels in performance due to its lightweight design.
-When combining the Hiawatha web server with PHP-FPM and MySQL, you can have a powerful web server that is both light-weight and secure.
+When combining the Hiawatha webserver with PHP-FPM and MySQL, you can have a powerful web server that is both light-weight and secure.

 Step 2.
 Install Hiawatha Web Server.

 Now start by installing third-party repo as Hiawatha is not yet available on CentOS 7 distro by default: